-The evaluation has been used as a basis to develop proposals for the SNRN in 2014-20, as set out in the public consultation on the Scotland Rural Development Programme (see pages 86-90 of the consultation document - link below).
+The evaluation has been used as a basis to develop proposals for the SNRN in 2014-20, as set out in the public consultation on the Scotland Rural Development Programme.
+It identifies the main areas that the SRN could add greatest value as coordination and facilitation and communicating information.